How to Control which Apps can Access your Personal Data and device Features in Windows 11

 Summary

-In Windows 11, you control app access to personal data and device features like location and camera within the Settings app under Privacy & security.
+Managing application access to personal data and device features like location and camera in Windows 11 takes place inside the Settings app under Privacy & security.

 Where are app permissions in 🪟 Windows 11?